patjiang/ConvolutionalSelfAttention/README.md

 - Classification of numbers
 - Generation of images with classification as a secondary objective.

+Included in each test is a video of the evolution of the Principle Component Analysis of the Latent Space of each model.
 #TODO: Display comparison of generated numbers, as well as comparisons of per-class AUROC

 # Results